nichita-stefanita/IOS-Portfolio/README.md

 # MyMoldtelecom
 [MyMoldtelecom](https://apps.apple.com/us/app/mymoldtelecom/id1260879758) is an app that allows users to manage their subscription plans (Mobile Telephony Unite/Fixed Telephony/IPTV) for Moldtelecom - one of the biggest telecom company in Moldova.

-• Check your account balance, Internet traffic, available minutes
+• Check your account balance, Internet traffic, available minutes.

-• View rate plans
+• View rate plans.

 • Track current and monthy expenses